Overview of Azure Event Hubs Dedicated tier

 For an Event Hubs cluster, how much you can ingest and stream depends on various factors such as your producers, consumers, the rate at which you're ingesting and processing, and much more.

-The following table shows the benchmark results that we achieved during our testing:
+The following table shows the benchmark results that we achieved during our testing a Legacy dedicated cluster:

 |Payload shape||Receivers||Ingress bandwidth||Ingress messages||Egress bandwidth||Egress messages||Total TUs||TUs per CU|